-A full moon lit up the Texas Hill County as I drove to a hunt just south of Kerrville, and I made a game out of adding up the value of the axis deer roaming wild on the roadside. $100,000 on the hoof?
+A full moon lit up the Texas Hill County as I drove to a hunt just south of Kerrville.
+I made a game out of adding up the value of the axis deer roaming wild on the roadside. $100,000 on the hoof?
 It was starting to add up to some real money.
-The axis bucks make a gorgeous mount, but for this hunt, my intended trophy would be more precious: game to fill the freezer.
+An Axis buck would make a gorgeous mount, but for this hunt, my intended trophy would be more precious: game to fill the freezer.

 A couple weeks earlier I called up Bryan Wilson of Frio County Hunts and threw a few challenges his way.
 I was hoping Bryan could get me on some big pigs, but my budget was meager and I really only had one day to hunt over the next month.
 Oh, and I like to hunt with an open sighted revolver.